 “It’s important to remember that employees are an organisation’s most important asset,” Sheridan added.
 “Those companies that promote and protect workers’ health are building a culture dedicated to the overall wellbeing and happiness of employees.
 These businesses are likely to see higher levels of staff engagement and productivity, helping them become more successful and competitive in the long term.”

 Stress Awareness Month, which takes place in April, aims to inform people across the country about the dangers of stress, correct misconceptions, and teach coping strategies that can help people both inside of work and out.
 Research by CALLCARE found that 45% of working days were lost due to stress-related illness and absenteeism.

 Gemma Harding, Head of Corporate Services at CALLCARE, commented: “Stress is a common problem that affects employees across the UK, and it is up to managers to do whatever they can to help minimise the pressure, whether that’s taking work off employees’ hands or just creating a better working environment.

 “But Stress Awareness Month is just one month out of 12; we believe that stress reduction tactics should be employed with the long term in mind.
 Looking after members of staff isn’t just the right thing to do, it also makes good business sense.

-“Stress-related illnesses can cause long term absences, lower levels of employee engagement and increased chances that staff will leave; all of which are detrimental to a business looking to grow.”- By Sonia Rach, editor and employee happiness evangelist at Perkbox.
+“Stress-related illnesses can cause long term absences, lower levels of employee engagement and increased chances that staff will leave; all of which are detrimental to a business looking to grow.”- By Hannah Sims, editor at Perkbox.